lakal3/VGE/docs/build_vgelib.md

 ## Linux build

 Linux release build was compiled with clang 9.0 C and C++ compilers and the build has been tested only with the clang compiler.
-GNU gcc/g++ compilers might still require some tweaking of compiler settings.
+GNU gcc/g++ compilers should also work if you prefer them.

 Linux needs additional libraries to build GLWF.
 See their documentation about the requirements (or just run make and install what is missing).